acabey/acabey.github.io/readme.md

 # acabey.xyz

-My portfolio site built using Bootstrap, font-awesome, jquery and scroll reveal from the base of Startbootstrap's 'Creative' theme.
+My portfolio site built using pure HTML+CSS and no Javascript (NoJS/LibreJS friendly).

 Cloud9 was used as a development environment throughout.